Philip Best

-Best joined the group Whitehouse, in 1983.
+Best joined the group Whitehouse in 1983.
 After a nine-year hiatus starting in 1984, Best rejoined and remained with the group until departing again in 2008.

 Career

 Music

 In the early 1980s, Best also ran his own DIY label Iphar, releasing compilations of power electronics.
 Through the circulation of these controversial cassettes he succeeded in promoting the burgeoning extreme noise genre.
 Among these cassette releases were On to 83, with Gary Mundy.
-Torture Music by Iphar Clinic, a solo project, and White Power, a fake neo-nazi compilation album with artists such as Maurizio Bianchi, Sutcliffe Jügend, and Best's other project with Mundy, Consumer Electronics.
+Torture Music by Iphar Clinic, a solo project, and White Power, a fake neo-Nazi compilation album with artists such as Maurizio Bianchi, Sutcliffe Jugend, and Best's other project with Mundy, Consumer Electronics.

 Best has been a frequent collaborator with Gary Mundy on projects such as Ramleh and Skullflower.

 In 1995, under the Consumer Electronics moniker, Best joined forces with Japanese noise musician Masami Akita – along with several Ramleh cohorts – to release Horn of the Goat.

 Best continues to tour and release music as Consumer Electronics.
 The current line up includes Best, Russell Haswell and Best's wife Sarah Froelich.
-Their most recent LP, Dollhouse Songs was released by Harbinger Sound in 2015, and the piece "At Any Rate, It's Already Too Late" was released on the Harbinger Sound Sampler compilation in 2017.
+Their most recent LP, Airless Space was released by Harbinger Sound in 2019.

 Writing

-In 1998, Best published his doctoral thesis at Durham University entitled Apocalypticism in the Fiction of William S. Burroughs, J. G. Ballard and Thomas Pynchon, and later received a doctorate in English literature.
+In 1998, Best completed a PhD in English Literature at Durham University with a thesis entitled Apocalypticism in the Fiction of William S. Burroughs, J. G. Ballard and Thomas Pynchon.

 In 2016, a 60-page chapbook of writings by Best was published by Amphetamine Sulphate.